-Tonight we tried a new adventure.
-We headed down to Provo and took a ride on the Provo River.
-Clas Ropes runs these cruises, and they actually pull you along in the boat using overhead ropes, which is kind of fun.
+Clas Ropes runs the Provo Christmas cruise, and they actually pull you along in the boat using overhead ropes, which is kind of fun.
 The Provo River Christmas Cruise takes you on a short section of the river.
 There are lights along the river and sometimes all the way across.
 They pull you one way, and then back the other way while Christmas music plays in the background.

 As you head down to the dock, there are lights lighting the path.
 Children under 12 are required to wear a life jacket, which they provide for the kids, so you will stop and put life jackets on the little ones.
 Once everyone is on board, the cruise director will start pulling the boat down the river.
 It is so interesting that they pull the boat using ropes instead of rowing or some other means.

 We had a great cruise director who had us share traditions, and told us the history of Clas Ropes.
 We also had a quiet moment of reflection as we cruised past the Nativity.
 The highlight of the trip was when Santa rowed up in a canoe.
 He high-fived all the kids and left his hat which was full of candy.
 Our boys were excited to see Santa for the first time this season.

 In October, there is a Halloween Cruise and they put jack ‘o’ lanterns all along the river and tell spooky stories.
 We enjoy this cruise, too!